chabok-io/chabok-docs/android/tracker.md

         //AdpPushClient.init() should always be called in onCreate of Application class
         AdpPushClient.init(
                 getApplicationContext(),
-                MY_ACTIVITY.class,
+                MainActivity.class,
-                "APP_ID/SENDER_ID", //based on your environment
+                "APP_ID", //based on your environment
                 "API_KEY",          //based on your environment
                 "SDK_USERNAME",     //based on your environment
-                "SDK_PASSWORD"      //based on your environment
+                "SDK_PASSWORD",      //based on your environment
+                "SENDER_ID"
         );

         //true connects to Sandbox environment